 Instead of spending my free time periodically checking to see if the world is burning (like I've been doing since the US election), I thought a cathartic game of politics might help.
-Power Politics is a game that simulates the 1992 presidential election with a wealth of options that makes you question what a politician's priorities actually are.
+Power Politics is one such a game that simulates the 1992 presidential election with a wealth of options that makes you question what a politician's priorities actually are.

 Like a lot of games of this type, Power Politics demands a concentration and an ingrained understanding of the subject matter.
 The inner workings of American politics are not really a talking point for the average British person (unless someone like Donald Trump is elected).
 All this hoo-ha about the Electoral College and the popular vote seems frankly weird from my perspective.
 Our country, for all its faults, appears to have a little less oligarchy hidden in its representative democracy.
 Theoretically, third parties can actually have a chance of at least gaining a seat in the House of Lords.
 It is my understanding that the Green Party will never be represented in the US government.